benber86/curve_treasury_proposal/README.md

 ![image](https://github.com/user-attachments/assets/356571d5-9065-49e5-8c71-3522aa3cacdb)

-This capital could be strategically reinvested in product development, security infrastructure, and market expansion initiatives, rather than distributed to stakeholders who—due to the emergence of liquid wrappers—lack long-term incentives to steward the protocol's growth.
-While these distributions provide some value, the current approach resembles a scenario where a four-year-old startup allocates 70% of its revenue to dividends—a practice inconsistent with standard growth-stage business models.
-For context, technology companies that offer dividends typically maintain a median payout ratio of approximately 15%, which is five times lower than the DAO's current distribution rate.
-Additionally, it's important to recognize the evolving contributor landscape.
-Though early protocol contributors received substantial CRV allocations they could lock for yield generation, the composition of the core team has undergone almost complete turnover since inception.
-Consequently, most current contributors hold veCRV positions insufficient to generate sustainable income from yield alone.

 This is capital that could be reinvested in development, security and marketing but instead goes to reward stakeholders who, since the rise of liquid wrappers, lack long-term incentives to steward the protocol's growth.
 That is not to say that veCRV provides no value to the protocol, but this situation is akin to a four-year-old startup allocating 70% of its revenue to dividends.

-Companies do not typically redistribute revenue in the early years of their lifecycle, and if they do, the [median dividend payout ratio](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/divfund.html) for tech companies is around ~15%, 5 times less than what the DAO currently pays out.
+Companies do not typically redistribute revenue in the early years of their lifecycle, and if they do, the [median dividend payout ratio](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/divfund.html) for tech companies is below 15%, 5 times less than what the DAO currently pays out.
 It's also worth noting that while early contributors to the protocol received a sizeable CRV allocation they could lock to receive yield, the composition of the core team and other contributors has almost entirely changed since the early days of the protocol.
 Almost none of the current contributors have a veCRV position sizeable enough to generate sustainable income from yield.

 # Treasury Accumulation Strategies